 Professional team vs. volunteers or member-led.
 Some groups are led by part-time volunteers, often drawn from their members.
 Others are led by full time professionals.

 Meeting in person vs. online / virtual.
 Some groups are “virtual” platforms where investors pitch by video and diligence is conducted online.
 Others (like us) require pitches by entrepreneurs to investors in person and conduct due diligence face-to-face.

 Individuals’ private capital vs. public money, grants, etc. Most angel groups invest money that come from individuals investing their own money.
 Other entities are funded by the state or some other public, grant, or corporate entity.

 Early stage companies vs. seed funding, or venture capital.
 Some groups invest $10k-$50k in ideas; others (like us) invest $250-500k in early-stage or companies “going to market”; others invest in later stage “growth” rounds of $2-10M.
 (The terminology here is not very precise.
 “Seed” to us means “before an angel investment,” but “seed” can mean “a small VC round” or “an angel round.”)

 Across the southeast vs. locally-focused.
 Some angel groups (especially online platforms) will invest anywhere or cover a national geography.
 Others are very focused on a small area.
 Most are interested in a 2-4 hour driving radius of their center.

 When you factor all these together in combination (and add it how due diligence is organized, how often groups meet, how active they are, how the fees work, how the actual investments are executed, and many more) you can see how groups can vary significantly.
 Just in Charlotte alone, as William Bissett discussed last year, there are different flavors to sample.

 Some nearby examples:

-- Seed stage: Venture Amp in Greenville; later stage: Bull City Ventures in Durham
+Seed stage: Pinnacle Enterprise Fund in Asheville; later stage: Bull City Ventures in Durham

 We’ll provide our thoughts on the pros and cons of different groups in future posts.